j-siderius/TinySpark/docs/chapter3/gesture_recognition_training.md

 }
 $$

 Now the error is calculated.
 Additionally, since there is more than one output, the _Loss_ is calculated.
 This serves as a measure of all error in the system (the compound error).
-There are many different loss functions[^1], but for the sake of simplicity, our loss function will just be a summation of the errors.
+There are many different loss functions[^1], but for the sake of simplicity, the loss function will just be a summation of the errors.

 [^1]:<https://en.wikipedia.org/wiki/Loss_function>